MIROC-DOC/model_description/md_en/d-hori.md

          =  \frac{1}{I} \sum_{i=1}^{I} \sum_{j=1}^{J}
                X_{ij} {Y_n^{m*}}_{ij} w_j
 $$
-    --- (5)
-    --- (6)

 expressed as follows.
-When evaluating the sum of the integral, you can substitute the sum of , See Gauss's trapezoidal formula for the $\lambda$ integral, Use the Gauss-Legendre integral formula for the $\mu$ integral.
+When evaluating the summation of the integral,
+See Gauss's trapezoidal formula for the $\lambda$ integral, Use the Gauss-Legendre integral formula for the $\mu$ integral.
 $\mu_j$ is the Gauss latitude and $w_j$ is the Gauss load.